CSCfi/pebbles-deploy/README.md

-# Pebbles deployment playbook with HEAT
+# Pebbles deployment with Ansible, Heat and Helm

-This repository contains Ansible playbooks to deploy [Pebbles](https://github.com/CSCfi/pebbles) on CSC's computing platforms.
+This repository contains Ansible playbooks and Helm charts to deploy [Pebbles](https://github.com/CSCfi/pebbles) on CSC's computing platforms.
 It could serve as an example for other deployments.

 ## Prerequisites for using these playbooks